AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 * The total Planned Hours for a task or an issue display next to the Task or Issue Name on the left of the Workload Balancer.

 * The total Planned Hours for a project displays next to the Project Name on the left of the Workload Balancer.
 This represents the total of Planned Hours for all the tasks and issues listed under the project in the Workload Balancer and not all the Planned Hours of the project.
-* The amount of time allocated daily or weekly for all task and for all project displays only when you manually enable the Show allocations setting.
-For information about enabling settings in the Workload Balancer see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).
+* The amount of time allocated daily or weekly for all task and for all projects displays only when you manually enable the Show allocations setting.
+For information about enabling settings in the Workload Balancer, see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).

 ## Modify user allocations {#modify-user-allocations}